 When a Deaf person articulates in sign language, which area in this picture does a listener generally focus upon?

-Specifically, the hands?
+The hands?
 Below the face?
 The eyes?
 The mouth?
-Typically, ASL students on the first day of ASL 101 would presume "the hands."
-The majority of them was surprised by their wrong answer.
+The majority of ASL students on the first days of ASL 101 would presume "the hands" when asked one of the questions on an awareness quiz.

-The light area is usually the maximum boundary line where a visual-kinetic speaker usually sign around within this area.
-The face and chest are the most used area in signing production.
+The light area is generally the maximum boundary line where a visual-kinetic speaker usually sign around within this area.
+The face and chest-level space are the most used area in signing production.